 string ->

-reads the entire file content into memory.
+(char array, string) Stdlib.resultread operator path reads the entire file content into memory.

-For large files or streaming access, consider using reader
+For large files or streaming access, consider using reader.

 @example